III MATERIAL ACCOUNTING POLICY INFORMATION

 v) Derivative financial instruments

-The Company uses derivative financial instruments, such as forward currency contracts to hedge its foreign currency risks and interest rate risk respectively.
-Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently re-measured at fair value provided by the respective banks.
+Derivative financial instruments, such as forward currency contracts to hedge its foreign currency risks and interest rate risk respectively are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently re-measured at fair value provided by the respective banks.
 Derivatives are carried as financial assets when the fair value is positive and as financial liabilities when the fair value is negative.
 Any gains or losses arising from changes in the fair value of derivatives are recorded directly to statement of profit and loss.

 Financial assets and financial liabilities are offset and the net amount presented in the balance sheet when, and only when, the Company has a legally enforceable right to set off the amounts and it intends either to settle them on a net basis or to realise the asset and settle the liability simultaneously.